 April 16, 2015

-During a slow week at work, a coworker and I decided to take a spontaneous trip to Kenya.
 Much like my trips in the past I quickly researched and prioritized a list of things to do, and before sunrise the next morning we boarded a bus from Mwanza to Sirari on the border of Tanzania and Kenya.
 The bus company we rode with was called Best Line and for only 10,000 TSH ($4USD) they dropped us off at a town near the border where we transferred into a Matatua (taxi van) and hopped off at immigration.
-With no instruction from the many official looking people standing around, and after shelling out $50USD for the single-entry visa, we proceeded to walk across the border into Kenya.
+With no instruction from the many official-looking people standing around, and after shelling out $50USD for the single-entry visa, we proceeded to walk across the border into Kenya.

 After a lot of haggling with the many competing modes of transportation on the Kenyan side of the border, we chose a persistent salesman in a Transline van for 800KSH ($9 USD).
 Following a minor hit and run with a guy on a motorcycle, we arrived in Nairobi just in time to experience some of the worst traffic I’ve ever witnessed.
-One 30 minute, 1500KSH ($17) taxi ride later and a surreal glimpse at the bustling Nairobi nightlife, we made it to our new humble abode at the Wildebeest Eco Camp.
+One 30-minute, 1500KSH ($17) taxi ride later and a surreal glimpse at the bustling Nairobi nightlife, we made it to our humble accomodation at the Wildebeest Eco Camp.
 The camp/hostel/safari lodge was a much needed pleasant surprise after sitting in cramped vehicles all day!
-For only 2500 KSH ($27 USD) a night we stayed in a luxury safari style tent with two beds, a safe, hot solar showers, WiFi, and breakfast.
+For only 2500 KSH ($27 USD) a night we stayed in a luxury safari-style tent with two beds, a safe, hot solar showers, WiFi, and breakfast.